-is hereafter described as "the historic property".
+is hereafter described as "the Historic Property".

-- 2.2.
-The location of the historic property is visually represented in Schedule "A", entitled "Map Showing the Historic Property." - 2.3.
-The heritage value of the Historic Property is hereby described as historically significant as representation of Activity, Style, and Symbolic.
+- 2.2 The location of the Historic Property is visually represented in Schedule "A", entitled "Map Showing the Historic Property". - 2.3 The heritage value of the Historic Property is hereby described as historically significant as a representation of the following values: Institutional, Persons, Style, and Landmark.